-Illustration in Revised GST law: A supply of a package consisting of canned foods, sweets, chocolates, cakes, dry fruits, aerated drink and fruit juices when supplied for a single price is a mixed supply.
-All can be sold separately.
-Assuming aerated drinks have the highest GST rate, aerated drinks will be treated as principal supply and 28% will apply on the entire gift box.
+A Diwali gift box consisting of canned foods, sweets, chocolates, cakes, dry fruits, aerated drink and fruit juices supplied for a single price is a mixed supply.
+All are also sold separately.
+Since aerated drinks have the highest GST rate of 28%, aerated drinks will be treated as principal supply and 28% will apply on the entire gift box.

 Booking train tickets: You are booking a Rajdhani train ticket which includes meal.
 It is a bundle of supplies.
 It is a composite supply where the products cannot be sold separately.
 You will not buy just the train meal and not the train ticket.
 The transportation of passenger is, therefore, the principal supply.

 Many shops offer a free bucket with detergent purchased.
 This is a mixed supply as it does not satisfy the 2nd condition, i.e., it can be sold separately.
 You can buy either just a bucket or just detergent.
 The highest rate of GST will then apply.
-Assuming that plastic buckets have the higher rate, this rate will apply on the whole mixed bundle.
+Since detergents have the higher rate (28%), this rate will apply on the whole mixed bundle.